nalexn/CCSpriteWithHue/README.md

 `CCSpriteWithHue` is a subclass of `CCSprite` from [cocos2d](https://github.com/cocos2d/cocos2d-iphone) which allows to programmatically change the hue of the sprite in runtime using a fragment shader.

-In games it is often necessary to have multiple characters differ only in color, for example, to play in a different teams.
+In games it is often necessary for multiple characters to differ only in color, for example, to play in different teams.

-You can certainly duplicate all animations in a different color palette and attach them to the project, but it greatly increases the size of the application and gives user the choice only between a limited number of color sets.
+You can certainly duplicate all animations in a different color palette and attach them to the project, but it drastically increases the size of the application and restricts user to choose from a limited number of color sets.

 There is an alternative approach with `color` property of `CCSprite`, but it tints the sprite in a single color and it loses its colorfulness.